 It is possible to prove ownership of a given private key without disclosing it, through a cryptographic signature.
 It can be only generated by a private key and can be verified by a public key.

 Normally, when you want someone to send you coins, you just send them your Bitcoin address.
-When they actually send something, that transaction is recorded in the blockchain and it is possible to determine that your address contains funds.
-To spend them, all you need to prove ownership of that address, usually through a valid cryptographic signature.
+When they later send something, that transaction is recorded in the blockchain and it is possible to determine that your address contains funds.
+To spend them, all you need to do is prove ownership of that address, through a valid signature.

 Lets see how this works.
-We will prove ownership of an address by signing the message
+I will prove ownership of an address by signing the message

 - the public key can be used to obtain the right address